 Pursuant to NERC Reliability Standard IRO-010-2 R1, the CAISO RC provides a documented specification to applicable functional entities of the data necessary for the CAISO RC to perform its Operational Planning Analyses, Real-Time monitoring, and Real-Time Assessments.
 The CAISO RC maintains the data specification in RC Operating Procedure, RC0120 - Guidelines for IRO-010 RC Data Specification and Collection and Attachment, RC0120A - RC IRO-010 Data Specification.
 These Operating Procedure documents provide a list of data and information which includes Real-Time network and balancing authority measurement data, forecast and resource schedule data, outage data, power system modeling data, documentation and procedures and Real-Time notifications.
 These also include provisions for notification of current Protection System and Remedial Action Scheme status or degradation that impacts System reliability.
 The data specification identifies the responsible entities, frequency and acceptable methods for data provision.

-In accordance with IRO-010-2 R2, the RC shall distribute its data specification to entities that have the data required to perform Operational Planning Analyses, Real-Time monitoring, and Real-Time Assessments.
-CAISO will post the documented specification on the public website with other RC Operating Procedures and provide electronic notice of the posting.

-Specifically, IRO-010-2 R3 requires that each Reliability Coordinator (RC), Balancing Authority (BA), Generator Owner (GO), Generator Operator (GOP), Load-Serving Entity (LSE), Transmission Operator (TOP), Transmission Owner (TO), and Distribution Provider (DP) shall satisfy the obligations of the documented specifications.
-The RC Operating Procedure, RC0120 - Guidelines for RC Data Specification and Collection expects that TOPs and BAs will generally provide the operating data described to the CAISO RC on behalf of the GO, GOP, LSE, TO and DP entities within their BAA and Transmission Operator Area (TOPA) to the extent they are authorized by those entities to do so.

 Data Format

 Each applicable entity that is required to provide data to the CAISO RC shall appoint one or more contacts who are responsible for working with the CAISO RC in order to provide the requested data in the specified format.
 Where appropriate, the CAISO RC will provide supporting documentation such as technical specifications and templates.